junxit/us-congress-bills-113/metadata.md

 - 2013-04-17 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
 - 2013-04-17 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2773-2774)
 - 2013-04-17 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2773-2774)
+- 2013-04-18 — Message on Senate action sent to the House.
+- 2013-04-18 — Received in the House.
+- 2013-04-18 — Referred to the House Committee on the Judiciary.